Racers can drop off their equipment at staging areas starting at 6:30 AM on race day.

 Volunteers from the Lincoln County Amateur Ham Radio Club will be positioned on corners of the bike route.
 If you, or know of a participant, that needs assistance, please contact the nearest club member.

-Dismount BEFORE you cross Hwy 107 in the area designated with cones and REMAIN OFF YOUR BIKE.
+Dismount AFTER you cross Hwy 107 in the area designated with cones and REMAIN OFF YOUR BIKE as you enter the transition area.
 Enter the transition area and place your bike on the rack.
 Volunteers will be there to assist.

 Please no dogs on the course.
 There is a dog park located at the MARC for spectators’ dogs.